santogioia-scandit/data-capture-documentation/docs/sdks/cordova/id-capture/get-started.md

 To learn more about specifying native dependencies on Cordova and the framework tag, take a look at the official [Cordova documentation](https://cordova.apache.org/docs/en/latest/plugin%5Fref/spec.html#framework).

 Please note that your license may support only a subset of ID Capture features.
-If you would like to use additional features please contact us at [support@scandit.com](mailto:support%40scandit.com).
+If you would like to use additional features please contact us at [Scandit Support](mailto:support%40scandit.com).

 ### Show loading status with default UI